Paul52Games/BananenBase/README.md

 - Uses as less ram, CPU and time as possible!
 _And much more_

+Take a look at the [wiki](https://github.com/Paultje52/BananenBase/wiki) to start now with the beta!

 ## Todo
 **Base**
 - [X] Base (Token etc)